EspenBG/raspberryPiServer/README.md

 Some of these command are required, and some are merely a suggestion for easier implementation and expanded functionality.

+____
+The events are sorted by the recommended flow.

+Recipient for the event is in the square bracket - e.g. [server] is a message from the webclient to the server.

+Parenthesis are used as a descriptor for the datatype - e.g. foo (bool), means that _foo_ is a bool variable.
+____

 ### getData [server]
 There needs to be a place to show what sensors the user has access to.
 The table/graph needs to be generated from a user selection